ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 ##### &#x2757;&#x2757;_IMPORTANT CONSIDERATIONS_&#x2757;&#x2757;

 - For the SCAMPR_AreaFraction.ijm file to work without throwing errors, the TIFF microscopy image files should be stored in seperate folder for each section (see sample data and image below).
-Everything to the left of the " _ " in the image file name must &#x1F536; EXACTLY &#x1F536; match the name of its containing folder.
+Everything to the left of the " _ " in the image file name must &#x1F536; EXACTLY &#x1F536; match the name of its containing folder.<br><br><br>
 ![image](https://user-images.githubusercontent.com/64667688/157580492-5a1b7517-a712-406c-9cef-cebbe5e5d8a8.png)

 - The names of each image file should also &#x1F536; EXACTLY &#x1F536; match the names in the Image Title column in the CSV Key file.